BilinP/Q3-Hackathon-QUANTUM-WINGS/README.md

-# Q³ Hackathon – Quantum Wings
+# Q³ Hackathon – Kat Going

 🚀 *First Quantum Hackathon in California, hosted at USC under Q³, supported by IBM.*

 ---

 ## 🌍 About the Hackathon
 The convergence of **quantum science** and **global sustainability** is unlocking new horizons of possibility.
 Quantum computing offers transformative tools for achieving the **UN’s Sustainable Development Goals**, enabling powerful approaches to **simulation, optimization, and computation**.

 At the **Q³ Hackathon**, teams are challenged to explore how quantum can address real-world issues across three tracks:
 - **Reversible Computing**